AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/charts/README.md

   animations, it requires a commercial license.
 It's free for non-commercial use.
 See http://www.highcharts.com

+## Chart Types

+Each charting library has its own set of chart types.
+The Charts module focuses on chart types that are available in *most* of the libraries.
+To avoid a confusing user interface, the Charts module no longer includes chart types that are not supported by the selected library in the Chart Type selection.
+For example, if you select the Chart.js library, you will not see the "Gauge" chart type.

 ## Installing Libraries

 All the Charts submodules default to using a content delivery network (CDN) to